QDucasse/gigue/README.md

 For each method, the following actions are performed:
-1. checks the environment variables (`RISCV` for the toolchain and `ROCKET` for the chip with the emulator compiled),
+1. checks the environment variables (`RISCV` for the toolchain and `EMULATOR` for the compiled emulator),
 2. loads the configuration file,

 (for each run)

 3. generates the binary according to the input parameters,
 4. parses the `elf` dump to extract the start address, end address and return address,
-5. runs the binary on top of Rocket and extracts the number of cycles needed to run the binary,
+5. runs the binary on top of the emulator and extracts the number of cycles needed to run the binary,
-6. stores the dumps and rocket logs for each run in the corresponding `toccata/results/<config_name>_<datetime>/<run_nb>` directory and the `data.json` in the parent directory.
+6. stores the dumps and core logs for each run in the corresponding `toccata/results/<config_name>_<datetime>/<run_nb>` directory and the `data.json` in the parent directory.

 > *Note:* each step contains a `<step>_ok` parameter that ensures the process went correctly (but does not stop the benchmark altogether).

 ### Prelude: Helper and Minimal Binaries

 Prelude provides simple helpers to display the changes needed to integrate custom instructions in well-known cores/toolchains.
-The helper functions available are `rocket` and `gnu`, and can be accessed using:
+The helper functions available are `gnu`, `rocket`, and `cva6`, and are accessed with:

 ```bash
 python -m prelude helper <helper_name>